jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ---

-## Resample Configuration (v0.3 and above)
+## Pipeline Configuration (v0.3 and above)

 A default ```config.yaml``` is included with the project.
-This file controls the behavior of the resample engine.
+This file controls the behavior of the aggregate, download, transform and resample engine.
 You can now define custom timeframes and apply per-symbol overrides as needed.

 To override the default configuration, create a user-specific copy: